- Multivitamin and multimineral formula containing 100 percent or more of the daily value of many essential vitamins and minerals

 Why Choose Isotonix Multivitamin?

 A good quality vitamin and mineral supplement creates a sound micronutrient foundation to accompany a balanced diet.
 According to the World Health Organization (WHO), “Nutrition is the foundation for health and development.
 Better nutrition means stronger immune systems, less illness and better health.
-Healthy children learn better.
+Healthy people learn better.
 Healthy people are stronger, are more productive and more able to create opportunities to gradually break the cycles of both poverty and hunger in a sustainable way.
-Better nutrition is a prime entry point to ending poverty and a milestone to achieving better quality of life."
-Vitamins and minerals help to support a healthy immune system, promote the conversion of food into energy, support a healthy cardiovascular system, support strong bones, promote mental clarity, maintain normal metabolic functioning, promote healthy growth and repair of tissues, and help maintain water and electrolyte balance in the body.
+Better nutrition is a prime entry point to ending poverty and a milestone to achieving better quality of life.”

-There is no substitute for a healthy, well-balanced diet; however, in today’s fast-paced lifestyles, it is important to ensure the body is getting the fuel it needs.
+There is no substitute for a healthy, well-balanced diet; however, in today’s fast-paced lifestyles it is important to ensure the body is getting the fuel it needs.
 Isotonix Multivitamin is an isotonic-capable food supplement containing 100 percent or more of the daily value of many essential vitamins and minerals.
 There are wide varieties of vitamin and mineral supplements on the market today.
-Only Isotonix Multivitamin contains a unique blend of complementary vitamins and minerals with the superior delivery of Isotonix.
-Isotonix Multivitamin supplements dietary deficiencies and helps maintain normal metabolic functioning.
-Isotonix Multivitamin is a great supplement choice for all adults, and especially for athletes, growing teenagers and pre-menopausal women.
+Only Isotonix Multivitamin contains a unique blend of complimentary vitamins and minerals with the superior delivery of Isotonix.
+Isotonix Multivitamin supplements dietary deficiencies and helps maintain immune system health, support blood health and circulation, support healthy stress response in the body, eye health, and promotes healthy digestion.
+Isotonix Multivitamin is a great supplement choice for all adults and especially for athletes, growing teenagers and pre-menopausal women.
 This product should be taken daily in addition to your dietary regimen.
 Multivitamin will establish a sound micronutrient foundation.

 These videos are designed for institutional purpose only, where its standards were created under USA regulations, therefore, some products may not be available or information may not be in alignment with your country and/or region.
 These statements have not been evaluated by the Food and Drug Administration (FDA) in USA.
 This product is not intended to diagnose, treat, cure or prevent any disease.